zzzprojects/docs/dapper-plus.net/pages/documentations/bulk-merge.md

 LastMod: 2024-09-21
 ---

-Here’s a streamlined version of your introduction for the "Bulk Merge" article, which focuses on clarity and impact:

 # Bulk Merge: The Fastest Way in Dapper to Upsert Multiple Rows

 The Dapper Plus `BulkMerge` extension method performs an `Add or Update` operation, more commonly known as an [Upsert](https://en.wikipedia.org/wiki/Merge_(SQL)).
 This method updates existing rows and inserts non-existing rows in your database seamlessly.